-Head Coach/Assistant Athletics Director:
+Head Coach/Assistant Athletic Director:

 Three Dons Selected to All-Conference Teams

 Jack Pasquini - 1st Team